MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 - On Android, a navigation bar is present at the top of the page that displays a title, an icon, and a *Back* button that returns to the previous page.
 The icon is defined in the `[Activity]` attribute that decorates the `MainActivity` class in the Android platform-specific project.
 - On the Universal Windows Platform, a navigation bar is present at the top of the page that displays a title.

 On all the platforms, the value of the [`Page.Title`](xref:Xamarin.Forms.Page.Title) property will be displayed as the page title.
+In addition, the `IconColor` property can be set to a [`Color`](xref:Xamarin.Forms.Color) that's applied to the icon in the navigation bar.

 > [!NOTE]
 > It's recommended that a `NavigationPage` should be populated with `ContentPage` instances only.